Vapidemouser/DO3X87E/README.md

 Area of Interest: Application Development
 Audience Level: Advanced, Technical, Beginner, Intermediate

-This presentation and materials are [MIT Licensed Open Source](https://github.com/DevTestSolutions/DO3X87E/blob/master/LICENSE) - Feel free to make your own versions or Fork this Repository.
+This presentation and materials are [MIT Licensed Open Source](https://github.com/DevTestSolutions/DO3X87E/blob/master/LICENSE) - Feel free to [Fork this on github](https://github.com/DevTestSolutions/DO3X87E/fork).